lati111/laravel_datatables/readme.md

 - `data-sortable`: If this column can be sorted or not.
 False by default.
 - `data-sort-dir`: What direction this column is sorting in.
 Neutral by default.
 - `data-format`: A HTML string that will be placed in this column's cells.
 The text `[value]` will be replaced with the actual value on input.
+- `data-default`: A default value for the column if no value is given.
+By default none.

 ```html
 <th class="datatable-header"